Academic distinctions:

 Selected Publications See complete list here

-UCI News: How did hippo, whale and dolphin skin adapt to live in water?
-UCI study reveals evolutionary clues News coverage by American Museum of Natural History, Nature World News, Earth.com
+UC Irvine News: How did hippo, whale and dolphin skin adapt to live in water?
+UC Irvine study reveals evolutionary clues News coverage by American Museum of Natural History, Nature World News, Earth.com

-UCI News: UCI researchers eavesdrop on cellular conversations
+UC Irvine News: UC Irvine researchers eavesdrop on cellular conversations

 LEO Foundation: Under the skin